dusk-network/rusk/rusk-wallet/src/bin/README.md

 It's possible to override those settings by create a `config.toml` file with the same structure, in one of the following
 directory:

-- The profile folder (provided via the `--profile` argument, defaults to `$HOME/.dusk/rusk-wallet/`)
+- The wallet directory (provided via the `--wallet-dir` argument, defaults to `$HOME/.dusk/rusk-wallet/`)
 - The global configuration folder (`$HOME/.config/rusk-wallet/`)

-Having the `config.toml` in the global configuration folder is useful in case of multiple wallets (each one with its own profile folder) that shares the same settings.
+Having the `config.toml` in the global configuration folder is useful in case of multiple wallets (each one with its own wallet directory) that shares the same settings.

-If a `config.toml` exists in both locations, the one found in the profile folder will be used.
+If a `config.toml` exists in both locations, the one found in the specified wallet directory will be used.

 The CLI arguments takes precedence and overrides any configuration present in the configuration file.